jploski/RotaryEmbedding/README.md

 used in LLMs.

-This repository contains a self-contained Python implementation of each positional embeddings.
+This repository contains a self-contained Python implementation of each positional embedding.
 The xPos embedding was invented as an enhancement to RoPE, addressing problems with extrapolation and undesirable cyclical oscillations of attention scores in the latter with increasing token distance.